-Disability Services can organise live remote captioning for eligible students.
-Live captioning involves the audio content of a lecture being transmitted to a remote captioning provider where it is converted into text and then streamed to the student's electronic device, for example, laptop or iPad, in the form of captions.
+Equitable Learning Services (ELS) can organise live remote captioning for eligible students.
+Live captioning involves the audio content of a lecture being transmitted to a remote captioning provider where it is converted into text and then streamed to the student's electronic device, for example, laptop or iPad.

 The delay between the oral speech presented in the classroom and the student receiving the captions on their screen is approximately two to eight seconds.
 This enables hearing impaired students to access spoken class content in real time.

 Live captioning is most effective in classroom settings where there is one key speaker.
-Microphones, which are installed in the room, must be used by the speaker (e.g. lecturer) to ensure that the audio that is being transmitted to the remote captioning provider is audible.
+Microphones installed in the room must be used by the speaker (e.g. lecturer) to ensure the audio being transmitted to the remote captioning provider is audible.

-Disability Services can organise for an outside agency to provide audio transcription and video subtitling services for content.
-Eligible students receive accurately subtitle content for e-learning modules, including video providing both dialogue and contextual information and an accessible video with closed captioning.
+ELS can organise for an outside agency to provide audio transcription and video subtitling services for content.
+Eligible students receive accurately subtitled content for e-learning modules including video, thus providing both dialogue and contextual information, and an accessible video with closed captioning.

-Students are required to contact Disability services to register prior to the commencement of university to prepare and plan for the use of Auslan Interpreters.
-Also, contact Disability services if an Auslan Interpreters is required for an event or presentation.
+Students are required to contact ELS to register prior to the commencement of university to prepare and plan for the use of Auslan Interpreters.
+You can also contact Equitable Learning Services if an Auslan Interpreter is required for an event or presentation.